BerriAI/litellm/docs/my-website/docs/providers/cohere.md

 ```

 ### Setting - Input Type for v3 models
-v3 Models have a required parameter: `input_type`, it can be one of the following four values:
+v3 Models have a required parameter: `input_type`.
+LiteLLM defaults to `search_document`.
+It can be one of the following four values:

 - `input_type="search_document"`: (default) Use this for texts (documents) you want to store in your vector database
 - `input_type="search_query"`: Use this for search queries to find the most relevant documents in your vector database